uit-no/hpc-doc/help/faq.rst

 I need a Python package X but the one on Stallo is too old or I can not find it
 -------------------------------------------------------------------------------

-I need a newer vresion of scipy, numpy, etc. Can you install it?
+I need a newer version of Scipy, Numpy, etc. Can you install it?

 We sometimes have newer versions of software packages installed, but for different reasons they are not yet visible with the default user settings.
 In such a case, you will find information (or a link pointing to information) about it here: http://hpc.uit.no/en/latest/news/new_sw.html